mathias/lore/README.md

 ### Nouns and actions

 Nouns are simply tables (hashes) with keys and values on them, for setting up "things" that will be useful in your narrative.
-Here's an example of a person and a banana:
+Nouns can hold values that get updated as the narrative progresses.
+Here's an example of a person and a banana, as nouns:

 ```
 (local nouns [{:name "Ronald"